lambda-language/specification/language/parsing.md

 ```

 #### Set
 A set in Lambda is the same as a set in mathematics.
 It can be represented by a higher and stronger version of the common lists in other programming languages.
-Set can describe values but also types, implying that it can exists set of types.
+Set can describe values but also types, implying that it can exist set of types.
 ```js
 Set
   = "{"